aramis-lab/clinica/docs/Pipelines/PET_Introduction.md

     ```

     Simply define a new label that will be your new SUVR reference region.
-    `LIST_SUVR_REFERENCE_REGIONS` is used by all command-line interfaces so you do not need to modify the pipelines' CLI to make this new region appear.
+    `LIST_SUVR_REFERENCE_REGIONS` is used by all command-line interfaces, so you do not need to modify the pipelines' CLI to make this new region appear.

     - The path of the SUVR reference region that you will use: